Ylgr/new-whyelsetheyare-blog/source/_posts/open-the-world-of-blockchain-development-chapter-1-how-blockchain-works-technically.md

 ### P﻿ublic Blockchain

-I﻿n another hand, if you don't have any sensitive information.
+On the other hand, if you don't have any sensitive information.
 Public Blockchain will be the better choice.

 Typically, the Public Blockchain is maintained by the community and its own organization.
 So it needs some mechanism to protect it from spamming, the solution is transaction fees.